- Keeping your body fit and physically active is an essential step in helping to reduce your risk of cancer

 - You can build up the amount of activity you do steadily over time.

-- The more active you are, the greater the benefits you can gain.
+- The more active you are, the greater the benefits.

 What counts as moderate activity?